-Press the "SCAN" button to enter the scan mode.
-The CD player will begin scanning the disc, stopping on each listenable track for approximately an eight second sampling.
-This continues until you press the "SCAN" button a second time.
+Press the "SCAN" button to begin the forward scan mode on the tape currently playing, stopping on each tape selection for approximately an eight-second sampling (display indicates "SC").

+To stop the scan mode on the presently sampled tape selection, press "SCAN" a second time.